fishflock/server_config/readme.md

 ## Repository Info:
-This Repository represents the configuration of a LAMP stack on Ubuntu.
-Apache configuration and webpages included.
+This Repository represents the configuration of a LAMP stack on Ubuntu 18.04,  Apache configuration and webpages included.